Sebelino/pyromhackit/README.md

 * Majin Tensei II translation.
 Aeon Genesis has called dibs on this one, but progress on the prequel has been stuck at 40 % since forever.
 * Actraiser 2 retranslation/decensoring.
 Decent warmup project.
-* Shin Megami Tensei II retranslation of spell names, etc. Orden made one for SMT I but I haven't found one for SMT II.
 * Devil Summoner translation.
 A script exists but development with hacking the ISO appears to be stuck in limbo.
 * Persona (PSP) soundtrack patch.
 There exists one, but it is far from perfect.